 It is true that rents are relatively high in Barcelona, so you will find that the cheaper options involve living with other people.
 Many announcements are posted at the University of Barcelona.

 Speaking of university, do you know that you can learn Spanish without paying?

-Indeed, the government of Catalonia offers free Spanish classes to those who request it.
-An opportunity not to be missed.
-You will get the opportunity to immerse yourself in intensive classes with a native Spanish teacher and get the best Spanish lessons to learn vocabulary, grammar, conjugation and tenses and the right pronunciation of a native Spanish speaker.
+This is certainly an opportunity not to be missed.
+You will learn how to speak Spanish by having the opportunity to study with a native Spanish teacher, and get the best Spanish lessons to learn vocabulary, grammar, conjugation and tenses, as well as the correct pronunciation of key words.

 It's the perfect country if South America is your passion.

 Why Should You Choose to Live in Argentina?

 It is interesting to point out that life is not expensive in Argentina, when compared to countries in Europe and North America.
 Thus, with an average salary, you should be able to live comfortably.